jpulse-net/jpulse-framework/developers.md

 - **Security**: Password hashing, session management, path traversal protection, input validation

 ## 🏗️ Application Architecture Details

+### Consistency in Messaging and Logging (W-029)

+#### Problem Statement
+Across various controllers, user-facing messages (both success and error) were often hardcoded and lacked consistent internationalization.
+Additionally, logging patterns varied, leading to redundant entries or unclear messages, hindering debugging and auditing efforts.

+#### Solution Architecture
+A standardized approach was implemented to ensure all user-facing messages are internationalized using `i18n.translate()` and that `LogController` entries follow a consistent format and placement.

+#### Key Principles
+1.  **Internationalization for All User Messages**: All messages returned in `res.json` or through `CommonUtils.sendError` are now translated using `i18n.translate(key, context)`.
+This ensures multi-language support and simplifies message management.
+2.  **Consistent Logging Format**: All `LogController.console()` and `LogController.error()` messages now adhere to the `<controller>.<method>: <type>: <message>` format (e.g., `config.get: error: id is required`).
+This improves readability and searchability of logs.
+3.  **Log-Message Pairing**: Every user-facing message is immediately preceded by a corresponding `LogController` entry.
+This provides a clear audit trail in the logs for every response sent to the client.
+4.  **Single Log Entry in Catch Blocks**: To avoid redundant logging, `catch` blocks now contain only one initial `LogController.error` entry at the beginning.
+Subsequent conditional error responses within the `catch` block (e.g., specific error handling for duplicate keys) are not preceded by additional `LogController` calls.
+5.  **No Log Before Throw**: `LogController.error` calls are *not* placed immediately before `throw new Error` statements in internal helper functions, as the error will be caught and logged by the outer `try...catch` block, preventing duplicate entries.

+#### Benefits Achieved
+1.  **Enhanced Maintainability**: Easier to manage and update user messages across multiple languages.
+2.  **Improved Debugging**: Clear, consistent log entries provide a reliable timeline of events and responses.
+3.  **Better User Experience**: Consistent and translated error/success messages for all users.
+4.  **Reduced Log Noise**: Eliminates duplicate log entries for errors, making logs more concise.
+5.  **Standardized Development**: Enforces a consistent pattern for handling messages and logs across the entire application, improving team collaboration and code quality.

+#### Migration Impact
+- **Controllers Updated**: `config.js`, `view.js`, `log.js`, `auth.js`, and `user.js` have been updated to reflect these new patterns.
+- **Translation Keys**: New translation keys have been added to `lang-en.conf` (and other language files) following a `controller.<controllerName>.<method>.<key>` or `controller.<controllerName>.<key>` pattern.
+- **Minimal API Changes**: These changes are primarily internal, affecting message and logging infrastructure without altering existing API endpoint behavior.

 ### Express Application Bootstrap (W-001)